openstack/puppet-openstacklib/README.md

 utilize.
 A thorough description will be added later.

 This module is tested in combination with other modules needed to build and leverage an entire Openstack software stack.
-These modules can be found, all pulled together in the [openstack module](https://github.com/stackforge/puppet-openstack).

 Setup
 -----